e2b-dev/E2B/DEV.md

 - How to decouple terraform and domains
 - Enable advanced security scanning via GH
 - Better release system
+- Prose linting in the docs
+- create shared golang libs, rename package?
+- rename everything from sessions

 ### API
 - Add monitoring to the envs routes